Constitution of the International Relations Council of Northeastern University

 Section 2: The IRC shall have a written code of conduct that all students attending a conference shall receive and sign:

-- The Code of Conduct shall state that it does not Supersede the University’s Code of Conduct.
+3. The Code of Conduct shall state that it does not supersede the University’s Code of Conduct.

 Section 3: The Code of Conduct shall be amendable by the following process:

-- Amendments shall be passed by a simple majority of the Board of Directors, which must include yea votes from a simple and a Faculty Advisor.
+2. Amendments shall be passed by a simple majority of the Board of Directors, which must include a yea vote from the Faculty Advisor.

 Section 4: The IRC Shall keep the signed copies of the Code of Conduct until the date of graduation of the student whose signature appears on the form or until the Code of Conduct is amended at which time the newly amended copies must be signed by all traveling members of the team.
 Any student, attending a conference, who has a signed copy of the Code of Conduct on file does not have to sign another.
 The Vice President for Administration shall maintain a list of those members with a signed Code of Conduct on file.